Peter Manwood: Biography

 Manwood was the eldest son of Sir Roger Manwood of Hackington and his first wife Dorothy Theobald, daughter of John Theobald of Seal.
 He was admitted as a student at Inner Temple on 20 November 1583.
 In 1589, he was elected Member of Parliament for Sandwich.
-He was commissioner for Dover haven by 1591.
+He was commissioner for Dover Harbour by 1591.
 He succeeded to the estates of his father in 1592 and was a justice of the peace for Kent, serving in the court of quarter sessions from 1593 to 1620.
 In 1593, he was re-elected MP for Sandwich.
 He was commissioner for grain in 1596 and commissioner for musters by 1597.
 In 1597 he was re-elected MP for Sandwich.
 He travelled abroad in 1598 to increase his knowledge and learning as he tended towards more scholastic interests, and became a member of the Antiquarian Society.
 He was never called to the bar.